rodrigoelp/little-stories/Unlikely adventures/33-Chapter-33.md

 *Dink about what I said* - thought the Tiger, watching Hannah up and down - *She **is** alive, she has meat and bones.
 We are spirits we have... not-meat and not-bones...
 Why is dis girl look at me like I am a pervert?* - A moment of clarity that could only be illustrated with a device of electrical radiance hanging over his head.

 **Oh!
 No, no, no, no, no, no!
-I didn't mean it dat!** - said the Tiger felling anguish flooding his paranormal existence - **I meant dis!
+I did'n mean it dat!** - said the Tiger felling anguish flooding his paranormal existence - **I meant dis!
 Pop!**

 A yellow flash materialised into an orb, hovering above Hannah's head.